 - 5. In the Access Key ID enter the ID for the AWS® Cloud Storage IAM account you are using.
 See Access Key ID and Secret Access Key for more details. - In the Secret Key enter the key to access the AWS® Cloud Storage.
-See IAM Access Keys for more details. - 7.
-Select the Container.
-The available buckets in the AWS® Cloud Storage will be displayed in the drop down list for the connected storage account.
-Containers protected with an immutability policy will be displayed with (immutable) after the container name. - 8.
+See IAM Access Keys for 6. more details. - 7.
+Select the Region.
+The available regions will be displayed in the drop down list for the connected storage account. - Select the Container.
+The available buckets in the AWS® Cloud Storage will be displayed in the 8. drop down list for the connected storage account.
+Containers protected with an immutability policy will be displayed with (immutable) after the container name. - 9.
 Select one or more computer collections by selecting the checkbox by the computer collection name in the section Backups from selected collections will be copied to the cloud storage.